 General Data Protection Regulation (GDPR) Compliance Statement

-Under the GDPR, HighStreet Accommodations is a processor, meaning our clients directly provide us with the personal data we need to provide our accommodations and related services, and we do not independently collect data about our clients or residents.
-We take care that data is accurate, kept up to date, and removed when no longer necessary.
+Under the GDPR, HighStreet Accommodations is both a data controller and also a data processor, meaning our clients provide us with the personal data we need to provide our accommodations and related services.
+We are responsible for the personal data that we collect and we take care that data is accurate, kept up to date, and removed when no longer necessary.

 We are committed to:

 -Transparency with regard to the use of data;

 -Lawful, fair, transparent, and necessary processing of the data provided to us for a specific purpose; and